-Italy celebrates the winter holidays with special events and festivals.
+Italy celebrates Christmas and the winter holidays with special events and festivals.
 Italy's winter holiday season generally starts with the Feast Day of the Immaculate Conception on December 8, a national holiday, and runs through Epiphany, the 12th day of Christmas, on January 6.
 Then Carnevale, Italian carnival, is celebrated throughout Italy in late winter.
-Italian National holidays are December 8, 25, and 26 and January 1 and 6.
+Italian National holidays in winter are December 8, 25, and 26 and January 1 and 6.

 Find out more about each of these winter holiday traditions by clicking on the links.